 an experienced instructor, developer, speaker, and well-known Java EE author, and the creator of this tutorial series.

-For more information, see the JSF and PrimeFaces training course page or
+For more information, see the JSF and PrimeFaces training course page, the Java training course page or

 contact Marty to arrange a course

 at your location.
 Courses are available in any country, and have been given in N. America,